 Getting of the platform is the hardest part.
 Afterwards, you just have to enjoy the scenery and the adrenaline rush.
 I’d do it again. // Raluca from Travel With A Spin

-A couple hours spent zip lining is one of the best things to do on the island of Malta.
-The landscape is a mix of rocky coastline that rises tens of meters from the water.
+A couple of hours spent zip lining is one of the best things to do on the island of Malta.
+The landscape is a mix of rocky coastlines that rises tens of meters from the water.
 Located in Migra Fehra, a steel wire is stretched between two cliffs over a distance of 150 meters.

 A quick trip of under 20 seconds gets you soaring above the water to appreciate the vastness of the Mediterranean that surrounds you.
 Imagine standing on the periphery of a steep cliff more than 75 metres above sea level, with any trepidation of heights and you’re bound to feel the rush.
 However, there’s nothing to fear because safety is taken seriously.